slavatrofimov/Real-Time-Grid-Intelligence-with-Microsoft-Fabric/README.md

 ## 📦 Prerequisites

 ### Required
-- **Microsoft Fabric Capacity**: F16 or higher recommended (Premium or Trial capacity also supported)
+- **Microsoft Fabric Capacity**: F16 or higher recommended (Power BI Premium capacity is also supported).
+Note: this solution includes AI features that are not available on a Fabric Trial capacity.
 - **Fabric Workspace**: A workspace with contributor or admin permissions
 - **Fabric License**: Fabric or Power BI Premium Per User license